Borrow, Grow, Reap, Return!

 - Browse and borrow seeds from the Library Cabinet.
 Seeds are organized alphabetically in each section (Vegetables, Herbs, Flowers).
 Please only take as many seeds as you can grow!
 Each packet contains 10-15 seeds.

 - Record choices in the sign-out binder.
-Fill out all spaces of the form, please.

-- Plant, grow and enjoy your harvest!
+- Plant, grow, and enjoy your harvest!
 Check out one of our many books or resources on gardening and growing.

 - Save seeds and donate them back to the library.
 Drop seeds off at The Local.

 - Tell a friend!